reonZ/pf2e-dailies/README.md

 ## Spells

-When needed, a spellcasting entry will be added to house the added spells.
+When needed, a spellcasting entry will also be created to house the added spells.

 ## Feats